 The golem has a childlike quality to her as she struggles to navigate the complexities of humans and their desires, and it seems there is much grey area to negotiate.
 She's a sophisticated creation, her creator being a corrupt, but powerful magician, but she still harbours the potential for destruction with her elemental, superhuman strength.
 Meanwhile, the djinni finds humans exasperating; he’s used to the empty expanses of the Syrian desert and the freedom of a shapeshifting form, now he's in the close confines of a human body and of a heavily populated city.
 He's a seducing, pleasure-seeking spirit, in contrast to the dutiful, self-negating golem, yet they make an unlikely bond of friendship while the mystery of the djinn’s enslavement and the identity of the evil magician that pursues him unfolds .

 Within this blend of fairy tale and historical fiction (my very favourite genre-mix) is a story exploring the awful power of life and death and creation in the hands of men.
 The framework is that of a simply told story, yet complex questions of existentialism are effortlessly explored: is cheating death the answer to the fear of death?
 Is reincarnation a second chance, or merely an evasion of the natural order?
 If there is good and evil, then there must be reward and judgement, else there is only nothing beyond selfish desire that heeds no consequences to anyone else.
 So many interesting themes abound within this fairy tale: the comforts and challenges of religion and community, cultural displacement and homesickness, the meaning of shared humanity, the nature of humanity.
 How much free will do any of us have, and what is it that makes us human?

 I loved this eccentric and gentle love story rich with themes with a vivid historical setting.
-I was sorry to leave the golem and djinni behind, and am eagerly awaiting the sequel, due out next year.
+I was sorry to leave the golem and djinni behind, and eagerly await the sequel.